fabioc-aloha/Spotify/docs/SPOTIFY-API-DOCUMENTATION.md

 ## Audio Features & Analysis

 Dive deep into the musical characteristics of tracks with Spotify's sophisticated audio analysis capabilities.
 This section provides access to audio features like danceability, energy, valence, and tempo, as well as detailed audio analysis including beats, bars, sections, and segments.
 The recommendation engine uses these features to suggest similar music based on acoustic characteristics.
-These endpoints are perfect for building music analysis tools, mood-based playlist generators, and AI-powered music recommendation systems.
+These endpoints are well-suited for building music analysis tools, mood-based playlist generators, and AI-powered music recommendation systems.

 ### Audio Features
 ```python